Monday, February 1, 2021

 Fabulous Valentine’s Day Activities for your ESL Classroom

 Valentine’s Day is here!
-Whether you're planning a party, doing a unit on love, or looking for a project to do with your students, I've got some suggestions for ideas this holiday:
+Whether you’re planning a classroom celebration, teaching a thematic unit on love and friendship, or simply looking for a meaningful project to do with your students, this holiday offers a wonderful opportunity to blend language learning with creativity and kindness.

 • Make your students write a card to their mom or grandma.